visual-framework/vf-wp/docs/blocks.md

 }
 ```

-The block defaults assigned to the related post will be used.
+The block defaults from the related post metadata are be used.

 It is possible to use ACF blocks in templates: